Managing Toxic Body Burden Part 1: Sources of Contamination

 Do you get headaches, migraines, or maybe random nausea?
+A sensitivity to chemicals?
 Do you ever get lethargic or tired even after a good night sleep?
 Frequent allergic reactions, or frequent infections, or bad breath?
 Difficulty losing weight, chronic water retention, joint pain?
 Source.
 Any of these symptoms can indicate many things, including toxic body burden.
 (Always be sure to check with your doctor).

 What is Toxic Body Burden?

 Defined by Marriam-Webster, a toxin is "a poisonous substance that is a specific product of the metabolic activities of a living organism and is usually very unstable, notably toxic when introduced into the tissues, and typically capable of inducing antibody formation."